azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 6. [Swift for Complete Beginners](https://www.hackingwithswift.com/quick-start/beginners)
 7. [SwiftUI by Example](https://www.hackingwithswift.com/quick-start/swiftui)

 Try to read several books on a single subject.
-This way you will learn many different ways of building apps.
+This way you will learn the technology from several different point of view.

 ## Podcasts